“Owning our story and loving ourselves through that process is the bravest thing that we will ever do.”

 You there in your mess: Thank you for being.
 Your life is a message.
 And through your story, there is power to save.

-Friends of The Hands Free Revolution, you may have noticed that the comment section of this blog and the Facebook page have become a safe haven where people freely share their stories—both the struggles and triumphs of their messy lives.
+Friends of The Hands Free Revolution, you may have noticed that the comment section of the Facebook page have become a safe haven where people freely share their stories—both the struggles and triumphs of their messy lives.
 It is quite beautiful the way members of this community encourage people they have never met.
 Last week a member of this community bravely asked for help with her struggle to respond to her children in a more positive and peaceful way and shared that her children were picking up her harmful behaviors.
 She was initially met with a non-supportive response.
 Then a flood of encouragers followed, commending her for asking for help and offering their support and insight.
 She and I corresponded privately when I provided her with resources and strategies to create a more loving home environment.
 She told me she didn’t know if she would ever ask for help again given the response she initially received.
 I promised her that by her openly asking for help, she spoke for someone else.
 Sure enough, I heard from another member of our community who was struggling with the same issues.
 Now there are two families getting the help they need because one of them shared their story.
 Through her life’s mess, she provides a vital message.
 I hope and pray she keeps asking and sharing so bravely.
 I’ll be there to support her when she does and I know many of you will be too.